Mictlan (Mdz43r)

 Added Analysis:

 The skull is a logogram for the verb mic-, to die, which serves as a "semantic indicator" for the mummy bundle, according to Gordon Whittaker (Deciphering Aztec Hieroglyphs, 2021, 78).
-Other shrouded corpses do not have this compliment, so it must not have been a required component.
+Other shrouded corpses do not have this complement, so it must not have been a required component.
 Sometimes the ropes or ties around the fabric run criss-crossing, as seen in other examples of corpses (micqui) below, right.
 We have multiple variations of glyphs for Mictlan and Miquetlan in this collection.
 The locative suffix (-tlan) might not be represented visually in this example, although the teeth in the skull could have this double purpose.

 Added Analysis, Credit: